Evaluate the Implementation of the Mauna Kea Comprehensive Management Plan

 We have designed this website to provide you easy access to the CMP and other reference documents provided by the UH, as well as links to relevant information related to Mauna Kea.
 Here, you will find a description of the evaluation process, community engagement opportunities, and updates as we proceed.
 Look for some informal surveys to gauge respondents’ sentiments on particular questions.
-We plan to periodically post short videos and hope you find them helpful in gaining a better understanding of the evaluation process, and more importantly why your mana‘o is so important.
+We plan to periodically post short videos and hope you find them helpful in gaining a better understanding of plumbing, drain cleaning, pipes, sewerage systems, the evaluation process, and more importantly why your mana‘o is so important.
 It’s all about informed decision making.

 We encourage you and your ‘ohana to visit the website, learn more about Mauna Kea, and feel free to leave us a comment.

 Me ka ʻoia iʻo a me mahalo nui loa!

 DLNR Begins Parallel review of Mauna Kea CMP